-Her journalistic interests include medicine, lifestyle, and spirituality; politics; history; music and pop culture; food and eating; new literary modes; herbalism; and mysticism.
+Her journalistic interests include medicine, lifestyle, and spirituality; politics; history; music and pop culture; food and eating; new literary modes; and herbalism.

 Siloh was an artist-in-residence at the Hinge Arts program in Minnesota, in spring 2017.